opea-project/GenAILabs/comps/sqft/README.md

     "output": "a bacterial population in the bloodstream" }
 ```
 Here, we use the Arc-E dataset as an example.
-The processing of the Arc-E training set is performed via the script [example_dataset/preprocess_arc.py](./example_dataset/preprocess_arc.py).
+The Arc-E training set is processed using the script [example_dataset/preprocess_arc.py](./example_dataset/preprocess_arc.py).
 After obtaining the processed dataset file [arce_train_instruct.json](./example_dataset/arce_train_instruct.json), we can upload it to the server with this command:
 ```bash
 # upload a training file